 Docking Bay 7 is the biggest quick-service location in Star Wars: Galaxy’s Edge and has indoor and outdoor seating.

-Ronto Roasters has some outdoor tables and two main menu items for lunch and serves breakfast in the mornings.
+Ronto Roasters has some outdoor tables and serves breakfast and lunch and serves breakfast in the mornings.

-Kat Saka’s Kettle has an Outpost Mix which consists of sweet and savory popcorn mixed together and Galaxy Grains which is green colored, butter-flavored popcorn.
+Kat Saka’s Kettle has an Outpost Mix which consists of sweet and savory popcorn mixed together and Buttered Blue Grains which is colored, butter-flavored popcorn.

 Black Spire Outpost

 In Black Spire Outpost is where you’ll find the beverages.
 This is where Oga’s Cantina and the Milk Stand is located.
 In Oga’s Cantina, you’ll find alcoholic and non-alcoholic beverages.
-The only food they offer is Batuu Bits, a spicy trail mix.
-You can also get Chilled Oats for breakfast if you ask for it and if it’s available.
+The only food they offer in Oga’s Cantina is Batuu Bits, a spicy trail mix, and Happabore Sampler, which is like a charcuterie board.
+Neither one is worth eating.

 The Best Food in Galaxy’s Edge

 These are my recommendations on what to eat in Galaxy’s Edge.
 Food can be subjective, and everyone’s tastebuds are different.
-Two friends and I tried just about every food item you can find on Batuu.
-Amiyrah from 4 Hats and Frugal, walked into Docking Bay 7 like a baller and said, “We’ll take one of everything.”
+When Galaxy’s Edge first opened in Disneyland, Amiyrah Martin from 4 Hats and Frugal, walked into Docking Bay 7 like a baller and said, “We’ll take one of everything.”
 So we tried everything.
 However, some of the menu items have changed since then (thankfully).